VangelisTech/blog/blog/Beyond Local - Where MCP Falls Short.md

 MCP uses a client-server model to achieve this, enabling the user of a given client to connect to multiple resources and tools over the network.
 Most modern web apps use a client-srever architecture nowadays, but since LLMs aren’t just .
 In short, this helps AI app developers setup resources and tools once, and simply request that resource in a chat interface later under some sort of command or mention (using slash or @).

 Since its introduction, MCP has garnered significant adoption, thanks in part to Anthropic’s reputation as a foundation model provider and it’s growing language support.
 Several major AI tool providers (considered clients in MCP) have adopted the standard with a majority of them focused on IDE based coding assistants.
 As of writing this post in February of 2025, MCP maintains SDKs in Python, TypeScript, Java, and Kotlin, all of which uses JSON-RPC 2.0 for the transport layer.

+The server in MCP is not a container, or a VM, or a program.
+It's an interface standard.

+MCP describes to models how to request resources and tools, and how to respond to those requests.
+The server is the implementation of that standard.
+The description is a json file.

 ### On Adoption